philshem/open-spelling-bee/README.md

 where `R` is the center letter that must be used at least once in each word.
 If the puzzle `RDGHNOU` does not exist, it will be created and saved to `data/RDGHNOU.json` (the file names are the first letter and the alphabetically sorted remaining letters).

 The word list used is from [SCOWL](http://wordlist.aspell.net/).
 The default setting contains 40,000 words, which seems comparable to the New York Times dictionary.
-However, you can edit the size parameter in [word_lists/mkscowl.sh](word_lists/mkscowl.sh) if you would like more obscure words included.
+(See below on changing the size parameter to include more erudite words.)

 To reach "genius" level, you'll need to solve 50% of the words.